Nonlinear Wavepacket Dynamics in Proximity to a Stationary Inflection Point: Introduction

-The Bloch dispersion relation (BDR) of a periodic waveguide can develop exceptional points of degeneracy (EPD), where two or more Bloch eigenmodes coalesce.
-A well-known example is a regular band edge where two counter propagating Bloch modes collapse onto each other.
+The Bloch dispersion relation of a periodic waveguide can develop exceptional points of degeneracy (EPD), where two or more Bloch eigenmodes coalesce. {As opposed to well-studied resonant EPDs, which require the implementation of dissipative mechanisms, Bloch EPDs occur even in the absense of gain/loss elements since they occur in the spectrum of transfer matrices.
+These are non-Hermitian operators (they are pseudo-unitary, belonging to the $SU(N)$ group), allowing the formation of EPDs in their spectrum.
+A well-known example is a regular band edge where two counter-propagating Bloch modes collapse onto each other.}

 Our investigation focuses on a stationary inflection point (SIP), where three Bloch eigenmodes (two evanescent and one propagating) coalesce (see \cite{Figotin2006,Figotin2011,Li2017,Tuxbury2022,Nada2021,Furman2023,HerreroParareda2022,Figotin2003} and references therein).
 In proximity to the SIP frequency, an incident wave can be completely converted into the frozen mode with diverging amplitude and vanishing group velocity of its propagating component \cite{Figotin2011,Li2017,Tuxbury2022,Figotin2003,Ballato2005}.
 The frozen mode regime is quite different from a common cavity resonance because its frequency is independent of the system dimensions and boundary conditions.
 The most remarkable features of the frozen mode regime include robustness with respect to structural imperfections and moderate losses \cite{Li2017,Tuxbury2022,Tuxbury2021,Gan2019}.
-The above properties make the frozen mode regime particularly attractive for the enhancement of various light-matter interactions, light amplification, and cavity-less lasing \cite{Ramezani2014,Yazdi2017,HerreroParareda2023}.
+The above properties make the frozen mode regime particularly attractive for the enhancement of various {wave}-matter interactions and {wave} amplification, {including} cavity-less lasing \cite{Ramezani2014,Yazdi2017,HerreroParareda2023}.